phiryll/phiryll.github.io/docs/rules-of-thumb.md

 "object" and "record" are overloaded.

-Generally, an entity should have either an independent or a dependent life cycle, whether its existence is dependent on the existence of some other entity.
+Generally, an entity should have either an independent or a dependent life cycle.
 This should be clear either from the entity's definition, or from comments if the definition doesn't make this clear.

 An independent entity should have identity, and a key by which it can be retrieved or referenced.
 An independent entity can be shared by